You’re eating vegetables, exercising, getting enough rest, and your house is clean…

 Long-term effects of black mold exposure may cause neurologic and neuropsychiatric signs and symptoms.
 These may be partly similar or totally similar to classic neurologic conditions, including depression, anxiety, Schizophrenia, bipolar disorder, and insomnia.

 Exposure to black mold can damage the myelin sheath through fatty acid oxidation and lipid peroxidation.
 The myelin sheath is a layer made of protein and fatty substances that wraps around nerves to allow quick and efficient transmission of electrical impulses.

-The mycotoxins of black toxic mold are also lipophilic, which allows them to cross the blood-brain barrier and accumulate in the neurological system, resulting to “Neurotoxicity”.
+The mycotoxins of black toxic mold are also lipophilic, which allows them to cross the blood-brain barrier and accumulate in the neurological system, resulting in “Neurotoxicity“.
 When these relatively nonpolar mycotoxins flood the myelin sheath, they dislodge healthy fatty acids such as DHA and EPA.
-This results to an inflammation that disturbs electric signals.
+This results in an inflammation that disturbs electric signals.

 By Lowering Your Dopamine Levels

-Long-term effects of black mold exposure include destruction of dopamine factories in the Prefrontal Cortex and the so-called “Parkinson’s Region”, the Caudate Nucleus and the Substantia Nigra.
+Long-term effects of black mold exposure include the destruction of dopamine factories in the Prefrontal Cortex and the so-called “Parkinson’s Region”, the Caudate Nucleus, and the Substantia Nigra.

 By Causing Electrical Shock

 Exposure to black mold is also proven to cause excessive electrical activity in the brain by raising Glumatate and PEA, which are powerful excitatory neurotransmitters.

 This question has been the subject of numerous researches in the past decade, and most of them found a strong correlation between mold and depression.